thorinaboenke/django-react-note-app-backend/README.md

 App is running on localhost:3000

 ### Usage
-Fill a not (140 characters max.) in the text field, click 'Post my Note'
+Fill a note (140 characters max.) in the text field, click 'Post my Note'

 Check the Box "I don't like coffee" to hide all notes containing the word coffee.